jjoy83/FoodTruckSearchSA/README.md

 ## Pending Items
 Due to lack of time the following items are not implemented
-- Use Azure Cognitive search to perform search with open data
+- Use Azure Cognitive search to perform search with open data.
+This will provide more extensive search experiences.
 - Use Azure keyvaults to store the secrets in appsetting.Json file
 - Enable authentication for BackendAPI using Microsoft identity server
 - More unit tests to cover positive and negative cases.
 Missing unit test for soda client using Moq.
 Hookup code coverage and run sonar qube code analysis.
+Functional tests to test middleware and integration tests are missing.
+Some of the original tests were using MSUnit.
+It can be refactored to Xunit.
-- Since no controller methods are added, no unit tests are added for controllers
+- Since no controller methods are added, no unit tests are added for frontend controllers
 - Improve the UI experience by using bootstrap or better controls
 - Integration tests for backend api
 - Security scans